 Involuntary admissions of children are higher than in 2011, when Tropical Storm Irene forced the closure of the Vermont State Hospital, data from the department show.

-And because Vermont’s mental health system has not added beds for psychiatric hospitalizations in recent years, those patients continue to be held in emergency rooms for days while they await proper placement — a phenomenon that does not appear to be slowing down.
+And because Vermont’s mental health system has not added beds for psychiatric hospitalizations in recent years, patients continue to be held in emergency rooms for days while they await proper placement — a phenomenon that does not appear to be slowing down.

 Additionally, there were 388 voluntary hospitalizations of children in fiscal 2016.
 That’s the highest number since 2011, the earliest year when data are available.
 Advocates say many of those children are also waiting in emergency rooms before getting into the Brattleboro Retreat, the only place in the state with beds for children.
 There were 33 involuntary admissions for children during 2016.